MatejKafka/XmlDoc2CmdletDoc/README.md

 - `-ignoreOptional`: Do not warn on missing parameter descriptions.
 Warn on missing cmdlet synopses and type descriptions.
 - `-excludeParameterSets`: A comma-separated list of parameters sets to exclude from the documentation.

-## Examples
+## Documentation

-Here are some examples of how to document your cmdlets:
+Currently, there is no comprehensive documentation.
+However, the following examples should illustrate all available features of the tool:

 ### Cmdlet synopsis and description

 The cmdlet's synopsis is defined using the `<summary>` element, and description is defined using `<para>` elements in the cmdlet class's XML doc comment.
 You can use multiple `<para>` elements for the description.

 ```c#
 /// <summary>This is the cmdlet synopsis.</summary>